amirjahantab/Probability_Distribution_Python/README.md

 ## Bernoulli Distribution

 The Bernoulli distribution is a discrete distribution with only two possible outcomes, usually coded as 0 and 1.
-It is parameterized by \( p \), the probability of success (1).
+It is parameterized by $p$, the probability of success (1).

 **Formula:**